yxuco/vue-nft-delivery/README.md

 ## Build production bundle

-For production, we can build the applicaton bundle to the same `../dist` folder and so the same `Node.js` server will serve both the API service and the web UI code, as well as other static content in a `public` folder.
+For production, we can build the applicaton bundle to the same `../dist` folder and so the same `Node.js` server will serve both the API service and the web UI, as well as other static content in a `public` folder.
 As described in the API service implementation [server.js](./api/server.js), the API server bundle will be output to the root of `../dist`, and the web UI bundle will be output to the sub-folder `../dist/nft-app`.
 The following scripts will perform the build tasks.

 ```sh
 cd ../api